janipalsamaki/blog-work-data-management/README.md

 This task involves entering the data into the Windows-based ERP system and sending out the verification emails.

-Conveniently, Robocorp supports multiple execution environments.
+Conveniently, as already mentioned, Robocorp supports **multiple execution environments**.
 In addition to Control Room containers, you can run tasks in other environments, too.

 In this case, the robot needs to interact with a desktop application.
 This scenario is supported by installing the Robocorp Workforce Agent on the Windows machine.